freem/asm6f/readme.txt

         One source (which?) calls las "probably unreliable".

 [Unstable]
-"unstable in certain matters"; requires UNSTABLE_INSTR flag at compile time.
+"unstable in certain matters"; requires UNSTABLE directive.

 ahx (A&H&X)